POWER SUPPLY TRANSFORMER AND INDUCTOR DESIGN

 BASIC PRINCIPLES, THEORY, CALCULATION

 Before discussing the calculation of magnetic components for switching power supplies, let's just quickly go over the basic concepts and definitions.

 is a passive device which transfers alternating (AC) electric energy from one circuit into another through electromagnetic induction.
-Normally it consists of a ferromagnetic core and two or more coils (windings).
+It consists of a ferromagnetic core and two or more coils (windings).

 A changing current in the primary winding creates an alternating magnetic field in the core.
 The core multiplies this field and couples most of the flux through the secondary windings.
 This in turn induces alternating voltage (electromotive force, or emf) in each of the secondary coil according to Faraday's law.
 Power transformer